Hotmoka/hotmoka/tutorial/Takamaka.md

       TransactionReference family = blockchain.addJarStoreTransaction(new JarStoreTransactionRequest
         (signerOnBehalfOfGamete, // the signer object, that uses the private key of the payer gamete, // payer
-	nonce, // nonce of the payer: relevant since this is not a call to a@View method!
+	nonce, // nonce of the payer: relevant since this is not a call to a @View method!
-	BigInteger.valueOf(1_000_000_000), // gas limit
-	ZERO, // gas price
-	takamakaCode, // classpath for the execution of the transaction Files.readAllBytes(familyPath), // bytes of the jar to install takamakaCode)); // dependencies of the jar that is being installed
+	BigInteger.valueOf(1_000_000), // gas limit: enough for this very small jar ONE, // gas price: the bigger, the quicker takamakaCode, // classpath for the execution of the transaction Files.readAllBytes(familyPath), // bytes of the jar to install takamakaCode)); // dependencies of the jar that is being installed